-So, online fraud is a latent risk and companies that are involved in processes where identity verification is something vital, must have reliable systems that provide security to their business and their customers.
+So, online fraud is a latent risk, and companies involved in processes where identity verification is vital must have reliable systems that provide security to their business and customers.

 Data verification and security

-As we stated, it’s of vital importance that ID verification can be done quickly, in the same way that end users expect that the information and data used to achieve this verification will be stored correctly.
+As we stated, it’s vital that ID verification can be done quickly, in the same way, that end users expect that the information and data used to achieve this verification will be stored correctly.

 With this in mind, over the years and after several embarrassing experiences – like the one in the movie Catch Me If You Can – governments and companies have grown into the ethical commitment to protect personal data.

-And this is not a recent topic, in the 1980s the Organization for Economic Cooperation and Development (OECD), with the collaboration of the Council of Europe, published a guide to protect privacy and cross-border flows of personal data .
+And this is a topic that has been discussed previously.
+For example, in the 1980s, the Organization for Economic Cooperation and Development (OECD), with the collaboration of the Council of Europe, published a guide to protecting the privacy and cross-border flows of personal data.

 This has led to the General Data Protection Regulation (GDPR) being a global standard, especially since its entry into effect in May 2018.

-This regulation is an essential measure to strengthen the fundamental rights of people in the digital age and facilitate economic activity that is carried out at the speed of light through the Internet.
-Since it clarifies the rules applicable to companies and public bodies in the digital single market.
+This regulation is essential to strengthen people's fundamental rights in the digital age and facilitate economic activity carried out at the speed of light through the Internet since it clarifies the rules applicable to companies and public bodies in the single digital market.

-This is due to a latent problem of the use of personal data, since they are being used as merchandise for sale to the highest bidder.
+This is due to a latent problem of using personal data since they are being used as merchandise for sale to the highest bidder.

-Jhon Oliver on his Last Week Tonight program spoke about the massive data leak by businesses that do not take the security of their customers with due importance.
-He gave an overview of this inconvenience and aspects that must be taken into account to keep everyone's data safe.
+John Oliver, on his Last Week Tonight program, spoke about the massive data leak by businesses that do not take the security of their customers with due importance.
+He gave an overview of this inconvenience and aspects that must be considered to keep everyone's data safe.

 In addition, this is an issue that also concerns governments and public entities.
-China is a country that has opted to have its entire population identified, by 2022 it is expected that the country will have a closed circuit surveillance camera (CCTV) for every two inhabitants.
+For example, China is a country that has opted to have its entire population identified; by 2022, it is expected that the country will have a closed-circuit surveillance camera (CCTV) for every two inhabitants.

-Likewise, it happens in many other countries, at least 65 of the 176 countries in the world actively use technology to track and control citizens.
+Likewise, it happens in many other countries; at least 65 of the 176 countries actively use technology to track and control citizens.

 To what extent is the promise of greater security worth the loss of privacy?
-This and many other questions arise in these turbulent times, but they are important to ask ourselves.
+This and many other questions arise in these turbulent times, but they are essential to ask ourselves.

-We need to evaluate not only the technology on its own merits, but also for the direction it takes the more it is deployed.
-This is why companies must have an ethical commitment to the processing of personal data and, in turn, go hand in hand with regulations, such as the GDPR, which seeks to protect end users.
-It’s key to have an ally who is guided by these principles.
+We need to evaluate the technology on its own merits and the direction it takes the more it is deployed.
+This is why companies must have an ethical commitment to personal processing data and, in turn, go hand in hand with regulations, such as the GDPR, which seeks to protect end users.
+It’s vital to have an ally who is guided by these principles.

 MetaMap: your ally in ID verification

 MetaMap is committed to information security, which is why we are your ideal ally.
-We not only follow the European GDPR private data security regulations, but also guarantee fast and secure identity verification for both your company and end users.
+We follow the European GDPR private data security regulations and guarantee fast and secure identity verification for both your company and end users.

-We, at MetaMap, are aware that the needs of a company may vary and that not all of them require the same identity verification system.
+We at MetaMap know that a company's needs may vary and that not all of them require the same identity verification system.

-In MetaMap you can build your own flexible metamaps, workflows of trust that can be adapted to the needs of each company:
+In MetaMap, you can build your flexible workflows of trust that can be adapted to the needs of each company:

 - Email verification

-- AML Compliance: verify your user against 1,200+ global watchlists
+- AML Watchlist Screening & Monitoring: verify your user against 1,200+ global watchlists

 - E-signature: allows users to authenticate and sign documents digitally